 ENVS 204-001 Global Climate Change (last taught: Fall 2022):

 The course goal is to provide a general understanding of the Earth’s climate system and how and why this has changed through time.

 The class focuses on Quarternary climate (i.e., the climate of the past 1.8 million years) in the longer geological context.
 Topics discussed include: orbital theory, Milankovitch cycles and radiocarbon dating; basic physics and chemistry of the oceans; history of oceanic thermohaline circulation; paleoceanography and the use of sedimentary cores to understand past climates; ice cores and the use of oxygen isotopes to understand past temperature and ice volume changes; major physical atmospheric and oceanic mechanisms responsible for future climate change, glacial-interglacial cycles, Heinrich and Dansgard-Oescheger events; basics of climate modeling; adaptation and vulnerability to future climate change; mitigation strategies for future climate change.

 As part of this class, students are required to undertake an original research project based on the collection and/or analysis of data related to a subject area covered in the course.
 This is a group project (4-6 students), which counts for a significant percent of the grade.

 Other Climate and Sustainability-Related Courses at Penn:

 Students with an interest in sustainability or students who are considering careers for which environmental considerations are relevant should strongly consider consulting the list of courses provided.
-This list is published annually, and the current edition is valid for all classes to be taught during the Fall ’13/Spring ’14 academic calendar year.
+This list is updated on a regular basis.